Juanpe/Swift-VIPER-Module/README.md

 - Spec-ability

 ## Next steps

+Would you like decide what will be the next feature? now, you can do it [here](https://goo.gl/forms/8SrF30p7ort0hCio2)

 * [x] Create bash script to install more easy
 * [ ] Add Dependency Injection Framework
 * [ ] Divide Interactor protocol (Input & Output)